CADET ELIGIBILITY REQUIREMENTS

 Applicants successful through the background investigation will be invited to the medical evaluation with the State Police Medical Officer (SPMO).
 Accompanying the letter of invitation will be a processing packet that includes instructions for completing and/or providing the following documentation from physicians of the applicant's choice, at the applicant's expense:

 The SPMO reviews the medical documentation obtained from the applicant’s physicians and uses it to conduct a cursory medical evaluation.
 The standards listed in this section must be met, but do not represent an all-inclusive list of the requirements.

-Tattoo/Replica/Ear Plug Policy - The following policy shall apply to those individuals as a condition of employment with the Pennsylvania State Police and will remain as a condition of employment throughout their career:
+TATTOO/REPLICA/EAR PLUG POLICY [REVISED 03/04/20] - The following policy shall apply to those individuals as a condition of employment with the Pennsylvania State Police and will remain as a condition of employment throughout their career.

-Applicants, upon appointment, shall have no tattoos or brandings which would be visible to the public when wearing the summer uniform shirt.
-The summer uniform shirt is a standard, collared, short-sleeved dress shirt.
-Visible areas include the lower portion of the upper-arms, elbows, the entire forearms, hands, neck and facial areas.
-Ear plugs shall be removed with the ear repaired upon appointment.
+Applicants, upon appointment, shall have no tattoos or brandings which would be visible to the public when wearing the Department-issued long-sleeved uniform shirt.
+Visible areas include the hands, neck and facial areas.
+Tattoos are not allowed to be visible below the wrist line or above the neckline at any time.
+Ear plugs shall be removed with the ear repaired upon appintment.
 Appointment is conditioned upon compliance with this policy.

 Any applicant released from training for noncompliance with this policy will be provided with a minimum three-month period in which to have the tattoo removed or ear repaired.
 Applicants will then be offered appointment to the next available Cadet class.

 Should the tattoo remain visible, or the ear not be repaired, the applicant will be disqualified and, again, will not have been considered to have been employed by the Pennsylvania State Police.
 In order to receive consideration for employment in the future, the applicant must reapply to participate in the qualifying examination process.